PDrago55/wksp-module-2-js-1-fundamentals/lecture-2-types.md

 // Look at these expressions below and determine whether they evaluate to true or false

 1. true || false

+true

 2. false && false

+false

 3. 1 < 2 && 2 > 1

+true

 4. 31 < 13 || 1 < 2 && 3 > 1

+true, its true because part one is false but its an OR operator therefore only one of the values needs to be true...

 5. 400 <= 400 && 399 < 400 && (30 > 31 || 400 > 31)

+true because its an && term, you need the whole line to be TRUE

 6. true && false && false || false && true

+false

 7. true && false || true || false

+false -- wrong, its true because its an or operator

 8. true && false && false || false && true ? true && false && false || false && true : 1 < 2 && 2 > 1
 ```